Warzone/PublicMaps/README.md

 -   This can be achieved with third-party programs such as [MCASelector](https://github.com/Querz/mcaselector), [MCEdit-Unified](https://github.com/Podshot/MCEdit-Unified), or [MCEdit 2.0](https://github.com/mcedit/mcedit2).
 -   **Note:** When using MCASelector, please make sure you select the `region` folder inside a world folder to edit a world, not the entire world folder.
 -   After pruning the map, please make sure that you only include the required world files (`region/*`, `level.dat`, `map.png`, `map.xml`).
-    -   For more information about cleaning the world files and preparing it for publication, [view this page on PGM Documentation](https://pgm.dev/docs/guides/packaging/cleaning-files).
+    -   For more information about cleaning the world files and preparing the map for publication, [view this page on PGM Documentation](https://pgm.dev/docs/guides/packaging/cleaning-files).

 ### XML Creation